Luoghi-indomiti/bootstrap-ogc-api-react/README.md

-# A workshop to create a React application to inspect an OGC Open API and with a lot of potential to develop!
+# A workshop to create a React application to inspect an OGC Open API, with a lot of potential to develop!

 ## Introduction